cnabio/cnab-spec/107-repositories.md

 ### smart-proto

 When enabled, this capability means that the server can handle requests using the smart protocol.
-This capability is required to handle uploads.
+This capability is REQUIRED to handle uploads.

 ### upload-thin-bundle